You want to be easy to do business with, right? So, if you were in conversation with a potential client what is the best question you could be asked?

 Imagine you have pain in your stomach, so you call up a doctor for an appointment.
 You get to the surgery and, without asking you why you are there, the doctor says “Please, sit down and let me tell you about myself and what we can do for you.”

 What would you think?
-Is your response going to be, “Wow, I am so glad to know this, my stomach is feeling better already!”
+It’s unlikely that your response is going to be, “Wow, I am so glad to know this, my stomach is feeling better already!”

 Value can only be created in your client’s world, not yours.